WebsiteDons/elementor-widget-creator-library/README.md

 ### Comparison to PHP method (just the first text field)

-To get the same controls result using the PHP methods would be quite complex and prone to errors if a character is wrong or missing.
+To get the same controls result using the PHP methods would be quite complex and prone to errors.

 ```php
 protected function _register_controls()